Jayich-Lab/double-pass-breadboard/2023-06-version/README.md

 # README

 This version of the double pass breadboard was first ordered in June, 2023.
-This is similar to the 2023-03-version but with a smaller base and unnecessary holes have been removed.
-The waveplate mounts have been extended to move the moutning screw further away from the waveplate housing.
+It is similar to the 2023-03-version but with a smaller base and unnecessary holes have been removed.
+The waveplate mounts have been extended to move the mounting screw further away from the waveplate housing.
 The fiber ports are mounted directly to the base.
 A machined mounting plate for the lens has been added.

 # Parts